Efesto/presentations/elixir_kci/markdown.md

-* Ruby is considered an excellent language by many and its characteristics make it particularly suited for the development of prototypes.
+* Ruby is considered an excellent language by many and its characteristics make it allow its developers to be productive and "happy".
 * Is behind many successful products like Shopify, Github and [Gitlab](https://about.gitlab.com/blog/2018/10/29/why-we-use-rails-to-build-gitlab/).